“Eat to feel good” is my advice to patients. Why? Because eating should be relaxing and create satiety, which is the feeling of being sated or full.

 Protein to feel full

 According to the protein leverage hypothesis, protein is the most satiating macronutrient because protein is our primary appetite.
-And protein is our primary appetite because amino acids are essential for the healthy functioning of every part of the body, including the brain, nervous system, digestive system, and more.
-Because amino acids are so important, we’ve evolved to just keep eating until we’ve obtained enough of them—even if that means overeating calories.
+That’s because amino acids are essential for the healthy functioning of every part of the body, including the brain, nervous system, digestive system, and more.
+Amino acids are so essential that we’ve evolved to just keep eating until we’ve obtained enough of them—even if that means overeating calories.

-Your daily requirement for protein depends on your age, state of health, level of activity, and whether you’re in menopause or not (women in menopause need more protein).
-In general, you need about 1 gram of protein per kilogram of ideal body weight per day.
-For example, if you’re 65 kilograms and that’s your ideal weight, then you need about 65 grams of protein per day, which equates to about 22 grams of high-quality protein with every meal.
+The daily requirement for protein depends on age, state of health, level of activity, and stage of life (women in menopause need more protein).
+Generally, you’ll need about 1 gram of protein per kilogram of ideal body weight per day.
+For example, if you weigh 65 kilograms and that’s your ideal weight, you need about 65 grams of protein per day, which equates to about 22 grams of high-quality protein with every meal.

 What does that look like?
 Here’s a rough guideline of the amount of actual food you need to obtain 20 grams of protein.